lhervier/dom-spring/README.md

 	tell http osgi ss spring

-# Create a application using Spring :
+# Creating an application using Spring :

-Once the plugins sources are imported in your Domino Designer, and the update site is deployed into your IBM Domino Server, you can create your own plugins, and start using Spring.
+Once the plugins sources are imported in your Domino Designer and into your IBM Domino Server, you can create your own plugins, and start using Spring.

 ## Create a new plugin, and a new servlet